codethat19/ReadLess/README.md

 ## 🏗️ Build & Deployment

-Sommaire runs anywhere Next.js does – Vercel, Netlify, your own server.
+ReadLess runs anywhere Next.js does – Vercel, Netlify, your own server.
 On Vercel, simply set the same environment variables from `.env.local` in the dashboard, add your Neon connection string and click _Deploy_.

 The project relies on experimental React 19 and Next.js 15 beta features.
 If you deploy to production ensure you pin the same versions (see `package.json`).